56 Fun Field Trips & Things to Do: Plan Group Activities in KC

 Overland Park, KS

-Catch a theater performance at the Carlsen Center for Arts Education!
+Catch a theater performance at the Midwest Trust Center and learn about the arts!
 The shows are affordable and fun for students of all ages.
 Family shows are also offered in the evening for scout groups, team activities, or a fun family night.

 Daytime performances begin at 10:00 am or 1:00 pm and cost $6 per person, or $5 for school groups.